 The horizontal sync signal (CMOS level, falling leading edge) is input to HSYNC input (pin 10).
 This signal is delayed about 110ns, the falling edge of which becomes the reference to which the clock output will be locked.
 (See timing diagrams.)
-The clock is generated by the signal on pin 5, OSC in.
-There are 2 general types of VCO that can be used with the EL4584, LC and crystal controlled.
+The clock is generated by the signal on pin 5, OSC IN.
+There are 2 general types of VCO that can be used with the EL4585, LC and crystal controlled.
 Additionally, each type can be either built up using discrete components, including a varactor as the frequency controlling element, or complete, self contained modules can be purchased with everything inside a metal can.
-The modules are very forgiving of PCB layout, but cost more than discrete solutions.
-The VCO or VCXO is used to generate the clock.
+These modules are very forgiving of PCB layout, but cost more than discrete solutions.
+The VCO or VCXO is used to regulate the clock.
 An LC tank resonator has greater "pull" than a crystal controlled circuit, but will also be more likely to drift over time, and thus will generate more jitter.
-The "pullability" of the circuit refers to the ability to "pull" the frequency of oscillation away from its center frequency by modulating the voltage on the control pin of a VCO module or varactor, and is a function of the slope and range of the capacitancevoltage curve of the varactor or VCO module used.
-The VCO signal is sent to a divide by N counter, and to the CLK out pin.
-The divisor N is determined by the state of pins 1,2, and 16 and is described in table 1 above.
-The divided signal is sent, along with the delayed Hsync input, to the phase/frequency detector, which compares the two signals for phase and frequency differences.
-Any phase difference is converted to a current at the charge pump output FILTER (pin 7).
-A VCO with positive frequency deviation with control voltage must be used.
-Varactors have negative capacitance slope with voltage, resulting in positive frequency deviation with control voltage for the oscillators in figures 10 and 11.
+The "pullability" of the circuit refers to the ability to pull the frequency of oscillation away from its center frequency by modulating the voltage on the control pin of the VCO module or varactor, and is a function of the slope and range of the capacitance-voltage curve of the varactor or VCO module used.
+The VCO signal is sent to the CLK out pin, divided by two, then sent to the divide by N counter.
+The divisor N is determined by the state of pins 1, 2, and 16 and is described in Table 1.
+The divided signal is sent, along with the delayed HSYNC input, to the phase/frequency detector, which compares the two signals for phase and frequency differences.
+Any phase difference is converted to a current at the charge pump output, (pin 7).
+A VCO with a positive frequency deviation with control voltage must be used.
+Varactors have negative capacitance slope with voltage, resulting in positive frequency deviation with increasing control voltage for the oscillators in Figures 10 and 11.